nslavov/scp/mass-spec/mPOP.md

 This project on developing an automated sample preparation method for single-cell proteomics was supported by funding from the [NIH Director's Award](https://projectreporter.nih.gov/project_info_description.cfm?aid=9167004&icde=31336575).

-[mPOP_Preprint]: https://doi.org/10.1101/399774 "Minimal ProteOmic sample Preparation (mPOP) method for single-cell proteomics"
+[mPOP_Preprint]: https://doi.org/10.1101/399774 "Minimal ProteOmic sample Preparation (mPOP) method for single-cell proteomics by mass-spectrometry"

 &nbsp;